traitecoevo/plant/doc/design.md

 `solver_ode.{cpp,h}` filename is inconsistent with everything else.

+The actual biology is in the `model` namespace, and testing functions are in `test` namespaces (within `util` or `model`).

 ### ODE solver

-We need an ODE solver that can cope with changing dimensions, as both the individual-based and deterministic solvers have rapidly changing dimensions (and the GSL solvers will have to reallocate every step, which will become annoying).
+We need an ODE solver that can cope with changing dimensions, as both the individual-based and deterministic solvers have rapidly changing dimensions (and the GSL solvers will have to reallocate *every* step, which will become annoying).

+The current implementation is a rewrite of the GSL solver, but using vectors for allocation, which should allow fairly graceful resizing.
+The stepping algorithm (Runge-Kutta Cash/Karp) does not depend on long-term observation of the variables, so resizing space is all we need to do.

+The other major complication is that in contrast with the usual presentation ODE problems (a pure derivative function doing (t,y) -> (dy/dt)), we have a model that contains state (y) and can compute derivatives (dy/dt).
+So there ends up being two places that the state and rates need to be.

-At the moment, this is implemented using iterators for `y` and `dydt`.
-This is so that basically the same interface can be used for each sub-component of the model.
-Alternatively, we could work with (say) `Patch::derivs` taking `y` and `dydt` as `const` and non-`const` references respectively, and then do the rest of the inner workings with iterators.
+At the moment, this interaction is implemented using iterators for `y` and `dydt`.
+This is so that basically the same interface can be used for each sub-component of the model; so long as the overal system knows how long it is (dimension of y) we can just feed iterators in that will distribute the values over the sub-components appropriately.

-However, I do need a typedef somewhere in the ODE so that I can do a `ode_iter` and `ode_const_iter` and skip some of the ugliness that I currently have.

-There are a lot of duplicated functions (I see `ode_values`, `ode_rates`, `ode_values_set`, `derivs` *and* the R versions of these.
-If we inherit from an interface class we could simplify a lot of this?

-Note that the `derivs` one might be hard.
-In particular, for `Plant`, we need the light environment to compjute the derivatives, and that is not stored as part of the class.
-So either we modify `Plant` to take the light environment (which simplifies the `FunctorBind1` hack a bit) or we just can't do this.
-The downside of this is that the logic of when to compute physiological variables becomes hard.
-Is it on set?
-Is it on request?
-What if the the value is NULL/expired/etc.

 #### ODE State